 If you encounter an animal that may be injured or orphaned, we will help you determine whether an animal is injured or orphaned, and help you find out what to do next.
 It is amazing how specific the needs of each animal are, so it is not a good idea to try and help them by yourself.
 At the Prairie Wildlife Rehabilitation Centre we pay attention to nutritional, behavioural and developmental needs of each animal and we also have a volunteer Veterinarian.
 Read the instructions below to find out what you can do to help.

 For non-dangerous animals such as a robin or sparrow that you have determined are injured or orphaned, please follow the How To Rescue Wildlife instructions.
 Please do not offer any food or water unless directed by PWRC.
 For dangerous wildlife such as raptors, adult mammals, and large waterfowl, please contact PWRC for further instructions.

-If you have found a dead animal, you can call the City of Winnipeg at 311 (or 204-986-2626) and notify them.
-They will usually pick up the animal within 2 hours of your phone call.
+If you have found a dead animal on your property, you can call the City of Winnipeg at 311 and notify them.
+The deceased animal must be located on public property as they will not remove it on private property.

 First Aid for Wildlife

 Just as with humans, the first few hours after the injury are the most critical and the sooner the patient receives treatment the better chance there is for success.
 Something as simple as a warm, dark place to feel safe and the administration of fluids can mean the difference between life and death.

 Injured or orphaned wildlife needs to go to a permitted wildlife rehabilitation facility.
 Please call PWRC at 204-510-1855 for further information or have questions not answered on this page.
 If you wish to care for a wild animal and think you are capable please keep the following things in mind:

 - It is illegal for the public to have wildlife in their possession unless they are taking it to a permitted care facility.

 - If you really care you will want to see the patient get professional attention.